Abucay: Government

+The eight Sangguniang Bayan members led by the Vice Mayor hold office at the Abucay Sangguniang Bayan Session Hall.

 Tourism

 Saint Dominic de Guzman Parish Church

 One of the oldest in the Philippines, the first Abucay Church was established in 1587 and was administered by the Dominicans in 1588.
 The present church was built sometime in the early 1600s, the exact year is still unknown.
 The Church was badly damaged by the earthquake of September 16, 1852, and again by a fire in 1870.
 Father Jose Diego Pelaez rebuilt the church.

 The church still houses the bells donated in 1839 and 1859.
 The five bells of the Abucay Church were restored on January 17, 1978, by U.S. Naval Base Facility in Subic Bay, Zambales province according to a historical marker in the church.

 The Parish of Saint Dominic de Guzman has a population of 19,501 Catholics.
 Its patron saint is Saint Dominic de Guzman and the town's feast day is August 8.
 The present parish priest is Rev. Fr.
-Josue V. Enero succeeding Rev. Msgr.
-Remigio R. Hizon, Jr. in June 2017.
+Milver R. Cruz succeeding Rev. Fr.
+Josue Enero in June 5, 2023.
 The church belongs to the Roman Catholic Diocese of Balanga under the Vicariate of Saint Dominic de Guzman.